-Inside the school there are four self-contained teaching areas, an attractive school hall, a well-equipped kitchen where meals are prepared on site, good cloakroom facilities and offices for the Head Teacher and Business Manager.
-The Reception and KS1 classrooms have direct access to a secure outdoor area, which is used by the reception children on a daily basis.
+Inside the school there are 4 self-contained teaching areas, an attractive school hall, a well-equipped kitchen where meals are prepared on site, good cloakroom facilities and offices for the Head Teacher and Business Manager.
+Our purpose-built nursery is located on the school premises near our Reception/KS1 class and both have direct access to a secure outdoor area, which is used by the children on a daily basis.
 The school hall functions as a dining room, a meeting place for Collective Worship and an extra teaching space if needed.
-We are lucky to have the use of the much larger village hall when occasions demand more space!
+We are lucky to have the use of the much larger village hall when occasions demand more space.

 Providing a pleasant, comfortable and stimulating environment in which the children can work and play is essential and much has been done over the last few years to upgrade and update the facilities.
-We have school ﬁeld, sports pavilion and vegetable garden-The sports ﬁeld is used by not only the school but also members of the community.
+We have school ﬁeld, sports pavilion and vegetable garden.
+The sports ﬁeld is used by the school and members of the local community.
 The vegetables we are growing in the garden are used in the school kitchen and children are learning about the importance of vegetables as part of a healthy diet.
-Busy Bees Nursery is located within the school grounds.
-Our Foundation Stage has close links with this private nursery and there are often joint activities.

 Who to contact

 We also offer Breakast Club between 8am and 8.45am.